ModelOriented/hstats/README.md

 **What makes a ML model black-box?
 It's the interactions!**

-How to study them?
-Friedman and Popescu's H statistics [1] quantify different aspects of interaction strength, see [Background](#background) for details:
+The first step towards understanding interactions is to measure their strength.
+Thats what Friedman and Popescu's H statistics [1] do, see [Background](#background) for details:

 | Statistic   | Short description                        | How to read its value?                                                                                |
 |-------------|------------------------------------------|-------------------------------------------------------------------------------------------------------|